 And while it is so that my funeral preaching images are entirely inadequate, they do all speak to joy and hope and wonder in the face of sorrow and despair and doubt.
 For they are all images of lives lived well in faith and with hope and with purpose.
 And if what God has created here is ‘good’ then that must go on in some way, mustn’t it?
 Even if it’s not enough?
 Even if it won’t even really begin to compare with what’s in store for us next?

 As for the Sadducees and their very good question today?
 They are right, of course, if God is bound by what we know here.
 But God is not.
 For in a world and in our lives which are marked by death, God is about something more.
+So very much more.
 Life.
-And yes, I don’t completely get it yet.
+And no, I do not completely get it yet.
 But somehow I’m able to rest in my not completely knowing now.
 And that is something.

 - Have you ever found yourself identifying with the Sadducees and their question today?
 What was that time like for you?